Paper checks, including 529 plan payments, are accepted. Please include student’s BU ID on the face of the check and mail to:

 Fall and Spring Semesters

 The University offers a Monthly Payment Plan for eligible students.
 To participate in the plan, students are required to enroll in the plan by logging on to their my.butler.edu account during designated enrollment dates only.
 (Information regarding specific dates for enrollment are made available in the Monthly Payment Plan section.)
 The Monthly Payment Plan allows students to divide semester tuition, fees, room and board, and miscellaneous charges into manageable monthly payments.
-The Monthly Payment Plan fee is $25.00 per semester for the 4 month plan.
-Please keep in mind that scheduled payment plan payments must be received in full by the due date indicated on the E-Bill to avoid late payment penalties.
+The Monthly Payment Plan fee is $25.00 per semester for the 4-month plan.
+Please keep in mind that scheduled payment plan payments must be received in full by the due date indicated on the E-Bill to avoid late payment penalties and to maintain eligibility to particiate in the plan.

 Financial aid funds (e.g., outside scholarships, loans, etc.) are NOT considered payment plan payments.
-Pre-payments and financial aid funds are deducted from the total balance due and will reduce future payment plan amounts.
+Any “pending funds” (e.g. outside scholarships) that have NOT been received and processed by the Office of Financial Aid are not included in the payment plan calculation and are NOT considered a payment.
+Pre-payments and financial aid funds are deducted from the total balance due when received and posted to the student account, reducing future payment plan amounts.

 Students with past due balances and/or poor payment histories with the University may have classes cancelled and will be denied participation in the Monthly Payment Plan.
 All past due balances must be paid before a student will be permitted to enroll in a new semester.